-At our peak each summer, The List has information on 35,000 to 45,000 future live events with a year round average of 500,000 performances at one of over 80,000 venues throughout the United Kingdom.
-We distribute listings to over 50 other sites and apps for transport operators, broadcasters, news organisations, DMO’s, local councils and hotel operators.
+Top level numbersWithin a seasonal pattern, The List has information on 35,000 to 45,000 future live events with a year round average of 500,000 performances at one of 85,000 venues throughout the United Kingdom.
+We distribute listings to over 50 other sites and apps for transport operators, media organisations, DMO’s, local councils and hotel operators.
 We distribute data via api, feeds and widgets.
 We have a guide on how to provide us listings.

 Categories, tags and level of information